EVERYTHING YOU WANT TO KNOW ABOUT BUILDING AND LIVING IN THE RACHEL CARSON ECOVILLAGE . . . almost

 When will the units be ready to move in?

-If all goes well, in 2022.
-We are targeting a construction start in spring 2021.
+If all goes well, in 2023.
+We are targeting a construction start in fall 2022.
 The ecovillage will be built as a single project under a single construction contract.
 Until we have more information, we are assuming the project will take 12 months to build.

 What will the homeowners own?